pirate-party-uk/Pirate-Party-UK-Rules/Pirate-Party-UK-Constitution.md

 ### 9.8 Electorate
 All party members in Good Standing (as defined in Section 10) are eligible to vote in all elections unless otherwise specified in this constitution.

-### 9.9 Extraordinary Elections
-When an elected position is vacant outside of the normal election terms, an election process for the position will be held following the rules in Section 9.
-These extraordinary procedures should ordinarily begin within 30 days of the position becoming vacant.

 ### 9.10 Election Procedures
 The NEC is responsible for making sure all election and vote procedures are followed.